evanmpollack/personal-csv-tools/README.md

-# Chunk CSV
+# Personal CSV Tools

 ## Overview
-A quick and dirty script that splits a source CSV into N chunks and puts the chunks in a directory of choice
+A collection of quick and dirty csv tools to automate common tasks.
+Each were written in about 30 min and are rough around the edges but get the job done.

 ## Use
 1. Install Python 3.10+